Aliona83/project_j/README.md

   1.
   ![Products](/readmeImages/products.png)
-   * Main Jewellery page offer products on large resolutions in a row of three.
+   * The Main Jewellery page offers products on large resolutions in a row of three.
 Images are large to attract the user's attention, and clicking the image will redirect the user to the product detail page.
    * The product title and description provide essential information about the product.
   2.
   ![Product Details](/readmeImages/details_page.png)